CiscoSystems/don/README.md

 ### TODO/Known Issues:
 - **Move to [stackforge](https://github.com/stackforge)**
-- Remove hardcoded "cirros" and "cubswin:)" password (default ones used in OpenStack Centos VMs).
-The user should be prompted for this.
+- Remove hardcoded "cirros" and "cubswin:)" password (default ones used in OpenStack Cirros VMs).
+Ideally, the user should be prompted for this or a config file should have this.
 - integrate with Horizon
 - multi-thread for faster ping test
 - Handle floating ips (br-ex on network node has to be updated)
-- add legend
+- add legend - low priority
 - figure out public network (since it does not have qdhcp associated with it)
 - admin-openrc.sh file as input
 - Get eth0/eth1 of each interface